for Health Care Providers

 Hepatitis C Testing and Treatment Awareness Campaign

-VA recommends testing for all Veterans born between 1945 and 1965.
-Other reasons people should get tested for HCV is if you have ever shared a needle to inject drugs, even if it was only once or a long time ago.
+VA recommends testing for all Veterans age 18-79.
+Other reasons people should get tested for hepatitis C is if you have ever shared a needle to inject drugs, even if it was only once or a long time ago.
 For additional reasons to get tested, please take a look at our testing page.

 Treatment and Cure

-If you have hepatitis C and are interested in the new treatments, please talk to your VA provider today.
-The new treatments are able to cure most patients in about 8-12 weeks.
-There are no injections with the new treatments, only daily oral medications.
+If you have hepatitis C and are interested in the latest treatments, please talk to your VA provider today.
+Current treatments are able to cure most patients in about 8-12 weeks.
+There are no injections, only daily oral medications.
 Your usual office visit and medication copays will apply.

 Some Veterans are concerned that being cured of hepatitis C will affect their service connection or benefits.
 Please contact VA Benefits for more information.